yaqwsx/bcthesis/preliminaries.md

 # Symbolic Execution

-Symbolic execution \cite{King:symexec} is another formal verification technique, that unlike model checking, primarily aims at verification of programs, that can read non-deterministic input values and usually does not handle well parallel system.
-KLEE \cite{Cadar:Klee} is a tool for symbolic execution of C and C++ programs.
+Symbolic execution \cite{Kingsymexec} is another formal verification technique, that unlike model checking, primarily aims at verification of programs, that can read non-deterministic input values and usually does not handle well parallel system.
+KLEE \cite{CadarKlee} is a tool for symbolic execution of C and C++ programs.

 Symbolic execution basically executes the program and instead of obtaining real